David Hoyle (performance artist): Continuing stage work and the Avant Garde Alliance: 2009

-Uncle David and further stage work: 2010–present
+Uncle David and further stage work: 2010–2012

 In 2010, Hoyle premiered his first feature film, Uncle David, which he had both directed and starred in, at the London Lesbian and Gay Film Festival.
 Set in and around a caravan park in the Isle of Sheppey in Kent, Uncle David featured Hoyle in the title role as a man living with his adolescent nephew (played by Ashley Ryder, a "boyish porn actor" who had collaborated with Hoyle in some of his stage shows).
 The film explored the relationship between the two characters, with the action unfolding over a couple of days, with one reviewer writing that "Suspense and dread accumulate as the low-key naturalism and the characters' obvious affection for one another play-off against the enormity of what looms ahead."
 In November of that year, Hoyle and Ryder were awarded a shared Best Actor Award for their roles in the film at Chéries-Chéris, Paris Gay, Lesbian, Trans, Film Festival.
 Meanwhile, in December of that year he filmed a special Christmas message for the socially liberal newspaper The Guardian.
 In the run up the 2010 United Kingdom general election Hoyle announced his support for fellow queer-identified figure David Joseph Henry running against Hazel Blears in Salford and Eccles (UK Parliament constituency) by hosting the "Hazel Must Go" campaign's Launch Party standing for the Trade Unionist and Socialist Coalition.

 "The songs collectively tell some sort of story: from okay to devastation and back again.
 They illustrate a life lived – not an easy life, and I've sure been good at attracting trouble, perhaps both real and imagined.
 That is the beauty of song – uniting the fantasy with the grim reality, a Hadron Collider of emotion.
 However, there's also a sense of reflection, pausing to perhaps embrace a different tempo for what remains of my life."